-While the classic symptoms of a heart attack, such as chest pain and discomfort in the left arm, are common for men, symptoms in women are less well-defined and may even be silent.
+Heart attack symptoms are different for women.
+Classic heart attack symptoms, such as chest pain and discomfort in the left arm, are common for men.
+For women, symptoms are less well-defined and may even be silent.

-Over the years, we have seen many female patients that had suffered from a minor heart attack without even knowing it.
-Some patients reported having shortness of breath, weeks prior to suffering a heart attack.
+Over the years, we've seen many women who had suffered from a minor heart attack without even knowing it.
+Some patients suffer shortness of breath weeks before a heart attack.
 Other patients experienced jaw pain that goes on and off for weeks.
 Many of those patients might mistake this as a dental problem and suffer a heart attack days later.

-These symptoms of heart attack in women are not the common ones that almost of us usually expect when a heart attack occurs.
-It pays to know what these symptoms are so that as soon as they manifest, you can consciously make a decision to see your cardiologist in Singapore and prevent an emergency from happening.
+We are not as familiar with heart attack symptoms in women.
+It pays to know what these symptoms are so you can take appropriate action as soon as they manifest.
+Go see your cardiologist in Singapore and prevent an emergency from happening.

 Visit your cardiologist for a heart health screen if you have done so in the last 2 years.
 Learn about your current heart condition and your risk profile.
-Be proactive and take care of your heart by knowing the signs and symptoms that you need to watch out for before it’s too late.
+Be proactive and take care of your heart by knowing what you need to watch out for before it’s too late.

-A discussion with your cardiologist in Singapore is particularly important because some women can experience a heart attack even without the usual heaviness of the chest associated with it.
+Talk with your cardiologist in Singapore.
+Women can experience a heart attack even without the usual chest heaviness.

-In fact, here are four other symptoms of a heart attack which you could easily dismiss off as common pain or flu:
+In fact, here are four other symptoms of a heart attack you could dismiss as common pain or flu:

-You might think you’re just tired, or you’ve just overworked a muscle, but pain in the arm, back, neck and jaw might be warning signs of a heart attack for women.
-If you experience these pains, have a discussion with your cardiologist as soon as possible.
+You might write it off as tiredness or a sore muscle, but pains in the arm, back, neck and jaw can be signs of a heart attack for women.
+If you experience any of these pains, speak with your cardiologist as soon as possible.

-These might look like symptoms of a flu.
-But if you are not experiencing the other normal flu like symptoms, i.e. fever, a running nose, sneezing, coughing or a sore throat, you might be experiencing a heart attack.
+These might look like symptoms of the flu.
+If you don't have other normal flu-like symptoms - fever, running nose, sneezing, cough, sore throat - you may be experiencing a heart attack.
 Get yourself to the nearest hospital as soon as possible.

 It is common to associate pressure or a squeezing sensation of the back to normal back pain or muscle ache.
-However, if you experience a squeezing sensation in your upper back region, like a rope is being tied around you, you might be experiencing a heart attack.
+If you experience a squeezing sensation in your upper back like a rope is being tied around you, it may be a heart attack.
 Call 995 or get to the emergency room as soon as possible.

-If you suddenly feel out of breath, as if you just finished running a marathon, yet you have not done any physical activities, it might be a sign that your heart is in trouble.
+If you suddenly feel out of breath but you haven't done any physical activities, it might be a sign that your heart is in trouble.
 You should immediately call an ambulance and get to the emergency room.

 You would be lucky if you survive a mild stroke or heart attack without even knowing it.
 In Singapore, 1 out of 3 recorded deaths was due to heart disease or stroke in 2014.
 Of the 19,393 people who died of cardiovascular disease in 2014, 46% were women.

-A visit to your cardiologist in Singapore will help you plan and carry out practical lifestyle changes which you can follow to lower your risk of having a heart attack.
+A visit to your cardiologist in Singapore will help you plan and carry out practical lifestyle changes to lower your risk of having a heart attack.
 Remember, your family depends on you, so live strong with a healthy heart!